ousiax/ousiax.github.io/_posts/2017-03-14-compile-and-run-c-program-in-linux-using-gcc.md

 $ as hello.s -o hello.o
 ```

 The above command will generate `hello.o` as it is specified with `-o` option.
-And, the resulting file contains the machine instructions for classic "Hello World!" program, with an undefined reference to `printf` (or `puts`).
+And, the resulting file contains the machine instructions for classic "Hello World!" program, with an undefined reference to `printf`.

 #### 4. Linking